The Cheapest Places to Live in BC 2026

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-Most of the cheapest places to live in BC are fairly remote, like Castlegar and Powell River.
-The most expensive cities are often along the coast or Vancouver Island, and their population density reflects the amenities, culture, and job opportunities available.
-But if you don’t mind living off the beaten path, you can find beautiful and affordable places to live in British Columbia – arguably one of the most beautiful provinces in Canada.
+Most of the cheapest places to live in BC are fairly remote, like Burns Lake and Mackenzie.
+The most expensive cities are often along the coast or on Vancouver Island, and their population density reflects the amenities, culture, and job opportunities available there.

 Key Takeaways